Find Affordable College Courses

 1 Yearly Graduations

 The 2nd most popular school in the country for maritime studies majors who are seeking their master's degree is SUNY Maritime College.
+Roughly 1,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The maritime studies program at SUNY Maritime College awarded 1 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 1 people received their master's degree in maritime studies from SUNY Maritime College.
+Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to maritime studies that offer master’s degrees.